Preserving Our Heritage

 1, 1a, 1b, 1c, 1d, 2, 2a, 2b, 2c, 3, 3a, 3b, 3c, 4, 4a, 4b, 4c, 4d, 4e, 4f

-OverviewStudents will investigate local treasures that could be protected, investigate how to help protect them and develop a management proposal.
-Students will investigate local treasures and collectively decide on a project.
-It is highly encouraged that students investigate privately owned sections of the old Natchez Trace.
-However, the methods could be applied to any local landmark.
+OverviewStudents will investigate local treasures that are not protected.
+They will investigate how to help protect them and develop a management proposal.
+This lesson specifically relates to areas related to the old Natchez Trace, however, the methods could be applied to any local landmark.

-Enduring Understanding: There are natural treasures that need to be preserved.
+Enduring Understanding: There are natural and historic treasures that need to be preserved.